 Easter egg dyeing is one of our most favorite holiday craft traditions.
 This festive celebration requires zero skill and very little brain work.
 In the past we’ve tried everything from boxed dye kits to traditional vinegar and food coloring.
 Honestly, you don’t need anything fancy to create a beautiful assortment of rainbow decorated eggs.
 With a simple plan in place and a few inexpensive items you most likely already own you can create an amazing display!
 We dyed and decorated our eggs 7 different ways this year!
-Check out our egg dyeing extravaganza results and learn some tips and techniques.
+Check out our egg dyeing extravaganza results and learn some tips & techniques.

 Simple Traditional Dye-bath